IBM/ibmi-oss-examples/odbc/odbc.md

 First, you will have to install your driver manager and driver.
 Steps to do that can be found in the [Windows](#windows.md) or [Linux](./2.linux.md) pages of this tutorial.
 These pages will also tell you how to set up your Drivers and DSNs, which is a different process depending on if you are on Windows or Linux.

-A dummy DSN for connecting to your IBM i might look like:
+A dummy DSN for connecting to IBM i might look like:
 ```ini
 [MYDSN]
 Description            = My dummy IBM i system for this example